-This course represents the first of two summative projects required for the MTS in Faith and Public Policy, in which the student, with the help of a faculty member, designs a research project in the form of an independent or directed study that is relevant to the student's area of interest.
+This course represents the first of two summative projects required for the MTS in Theology, in which the student, with the help of a faculty member, designs a research project in the form of an independent or directed study that is relevant to the student's area of interest.
 The project typically produces a research paper of 30-40 pages in length.
 There is room for flexibility and creativity if other formats are integral to achieving the learning outcomes of the project.
+Prerequisite: THLE-520 or THLE-521.